Find Your Perfect School

 UTRGV’s MSW with a specialization in Administration and Community Practice welcomes candidates with a passion for serving the Latino community.
 Leaders with advanced skillsets in social work are bred here, and their passion lies in the improvement of human services for underserved and at-risk Latino communities.

-Students learn effective ways of working with diverse cohorts in identified at-risk communities and gain crucial social advocacy and community organizing skills.
+This accelerated degree program allows students to learn effective ways of working with diverse cohorts in identified at-risk communities and gain crucial social advocacy and community organizing skills.
 The 500-hour practicum develops these skills through real-world applications.

 Graduates can sit for the MSW license and apply for management-level jobs.